China frees up $56 bln for virus-hit economy by slashing small banks' reserve requirements

 Many are small, privately owned firms with less cash to see them through a prolonged downturn than large, state-owned enterprises.
 The export sector is also facing a fresh shock, as the swift spread of the virus around the world prompts many countries to impose draconian containment measures similar to those used in China.
 Nomura estimates China could lose 18 million export-related jobs in the next one to two quarters as shipments contract 30%.

-The latest RRR cut would be the third so far this year and the 10th since early 2018, when the economy was starting to slow under the weight of intensifying U.S.-China trade frictions.
-The central bank has been easing monetary policy since the virus outbreak escalated in January, cutting the benchmark lending rate and telling banks to offer cheap loans and payment relief to firms that have been hardest hit by the outbreak and anti-virus measures.
+The latest RRR cut would be the third so far this year and the 10th since early 2018 when the economy was starting to slow under the weight of intensifying U.S.-China trade frictions.
+The central bank has been stepping up its policy easing since early February, cutting the benchmark lending rate and telling banks to offer cheap loans and payment relief to firms that have been hardest hit by the outbreak and anti-virus measures.

-But economists are forecasting a steep contraction in China's first quarter gross domestic product, with some expecting a year-year slump of 9% or more - the first such contraction in at least three decades.
-Policy sources told Reuters that Chinese government could expand 2020 budget deficit to a record high and was considering lowering its economic growth target for 2020 given the prolonged impact of the pandemic.
+But economists are forecasting a steep contraction in China's first-quarter gross domestic product.
+Some expect a year-year slump of 9% or more, the first such contraction in at least three decades.
+Policy sources told Reuters that the Chinese government could expand the 2020 budget deficit to a record high and was considering lowering its economic growth target for 2020 given the prolonged impact of the pandemic.
 But one central bank adviser has suggested that a growth target not even be set this year due to all the uncertainty.

+Last week, the ruling Communist Party's Politburo called for expanding the budget deficit, issuing more local government special bonds and issuing special treasury bonds, which would be the first such move since 2007.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)